clirdlf/ndsa.org/groups/storage-survey.md

 ## Get Involved
 THe Storage Survey Working group runs on a cycle.
+The Storage Survey is expected to be completed again in 2026.
 To get invovled in the next round, please contact someone on the [Leadership Team](https://ndsa.org/about/leadership/) if you are interested in participating.

 <!--### 2019 Storage Survey Team
 - Laura Alagna, Chair, Northwestern University